 One of the best-known salt roads was the medieval road known as The Old Salt Route in Germany.
 It linked the 1,000-year-old town of Luneberg in lower Saxony—the most important salt deposit in Northern Europe at the time—with the Port of Lubeck.
 Port Lubeck was the gateway to the Baltic Sea that made it possible to ship “white gold” all over the ancient world.
 From there, the salt was supplied to all the coasts along the Baltic Sea.
 Trade was also common between Nepal and Tibet.
 Caravans of pack animals brought rice up from Nepal’s southern plains of the Himalayas in exchange for salt from the dry lakes on the Tibetan Plateau.
 The salt roads of those days literally kept economies alive and thriving.

 To the Neolithic culture, also known as the New Stone Age, salt was fundamental and was the cause of much wealth, as well as the cause of many wars.
 The New Stone Age was a time before written history, lasting from about 9,000 BCE to 3,000 BCE; during this time, people were becoming more social and proof of the role it played in their lives is evident in the fact that many Neolithic people settled near salines, or salt evaporation ponds.
-From these ponds, they collected and processed the what they needed for daily living.
+From these ponds, they collected and processed what they needed for daily living.
 They used what they processed to season and to preserve meat, to tan hides for clothing, and they used it in the making of pottery and bread.
 Neolithic pottery found in a site in Lunca-Poiana Slatina in the Siret Valley of Northeastern Romania was made with salt.

 In many religions, salt is still considered sacred and is believed to have the power to protect people from the evils of sin, sickness, and demonic influence.
 In Buddhism, its power to chase away evil spirits is well known.
 In the Catholic Church, blessed salt is a sacrament that derives its power from the prayers spoken over it by church officials.
 It is used as a focal point to direct a person’s faith toward Jesus; this Catholic belief is centuries old.
 Catholics believe that blessed salt is an instrument of grace and healing; it can be sprinkled anywhere an extra dose of safety is required, such as across the threshold of a home to prevent burglary, or in your car to ensure safe driving and prevent accidents.
 Many people in Asia still carry a small bag of it in their car to ensure a safe journey.

 Many cultures today believe in putting blessed salt in your drinking water or in your food as a seasoning to bring amazing spiritual and physical benefits.
 A believer can present any amount of it to a priest for a blessing.
-Jewish rituals included dipping bread in salt as a remembrance of sacrifices made by former believers.
+Jewish rituals included dipping bread in it as a remembrance of sacrifices made by former believers.
 The root of the word salvation is “salt” and covenants in the Old and New Testaments were often sealed with salt.
 In those days, covenants might have been sealed by eating salt, or by sprinkling it in the hands of those making the covenant, so that it was impossible to retrieve the salt, thus invalidating the covenant.
 This practice was known as “salt sharing” and it was the contract negotiation of ancient times.

 Salt plays an important role in Sumo wrestling; to this day, wrestlers still practice the 1,000-year-old tradition of throwing some in the ring before a match.
-It’s a Shinto belief that the wrestling arena must be purified with salt before each and every match.
+It’s a Shinto belief that the wrestling arena must be purified with it before each and every match.
 This is done by throwing a handful into the center of the ring to ward off evil spirits and protect the wrestlers from injuries.
 Salting the ring also acts as a disinfectant for cuts and scrapes caused by the wrestling itself.

 Have you ever heard that spilling salt is unlucky?
 If this happens to you, all you have to do is take a pinch of it and throw it over your left shoulder.
-Be sure that you throw it only over your left shoulder because, as this old belief goes, your guardian angel is behind your right shoulder, and you wouldn’t want to throw salt into the eyes of your guardian angel.
+Be sure that you throw it only over your left shoulder because, as this old belief goes, your guardian angel is behind your right shoulder, and you wouldn’t want to throw it into the eyes of your guardian angel.
 So be sure to throw the salt over your left shoulder, where the evil spirits dwell.
 This spilling ritual dates back to Biblical times and can be seen in Leonardo da Vinci’s painting of “The Last Supper”; in it, Judas Iscariot is shown spilling the salt.

 Many a home in the Old World was protected by sprinkling it in every room before moving in any furnishings or even hanging a single picture.
 The sprinkling of salt was believed to protect a home from all evil spirits that might already dwell there or be planning a stopover.
 It was also used to keep away any unwanted company.
 Perhaps you had a visitor that you didn’t want to return, all you had to do was sprinkle some on the floor and doorstep of your home as soon as they left.
 Then sweep it up and burn it; your unwanted guest would not revisit.